Dr Chris Laing

 Find out more as.exeter.ac.uk/aspire

-I am a Fellow of the Higher Education Academy (HEA) and member of the education committee for CLES.
+I am a Senior Fellow of the Higher Education Academy (HEA) and am the current Director of Education for the Centre for Ecology and Conservation (CEC).
 Click here to see my profile on the education strategy webpage of the University as an example of multidisciplinary teaching within the ASPIRE framework.

 - BIO2438 - Marine Ecology